gregnz/stocks/AYX.md

 ### Alteryx Designer 2
-Very speculative, but by perusing the careers page, theres a suggestion that they're rewriting Designer in web-based technologies.
+Very speculative on my part, but by perusing the careers page, theres a suggestion that they're rewriting Designer in web-based technologies.

 ## Tableau